Image

 Phase N/A

-• You cannot join if you have serious back issues, weigh more than 120 kg, or have severe mobility problems.
+You cannot join if you have serious back problems like infections or fractures, weigh over 120 kg, can't move around much, or have severe health issues like heart disease or dementia.

 Study details